PRECARIOUSNESS AND PRECARITY

 Reading: Isabell Lorey, ‘Precariousness and Precarity’ & ‘Biopolitical Governmentality’, State of Insecurity: Government of the Precarious (Verso, 2015)

-Obsidian Coast Reading Group is a series of monthly discussions, each focused on a selected text, delving into the reading lists of our Library.
+Obsidian Coast Reading Group is a series of discussions, each focused on a selected text, delving into the reading lists of our Library.
 The gatherings turn the often solitary activity of reading into a collective endeavour, providing a democratic space for coming together and learning collaboratively from one another in open dialogue.

 Reading the selected text in advance is recommended but not necessary – excerpts will be read together to support discussion.
-The reading group meets monthly at Obsidian Coast – or, if the weather allows, outdoors as a picnic excursion – and is always open to all.
+The reading group meets quarterly at Obsidian Coast – or, if the weather allows, outdoors as a picnic excursion – and is always open to all.

 For access to and further information on the readings, please email nella(a)obsidiancoast.art.